thedarkevil987/Gps-System/README.md

 # GPS System
 This GPS system is designed to calculate the distance between two points on the earth's surface using a GPS module and a TM4C123GH6PM microcontroller.
 The program reads data from the GPS module, calculates the distance between the current location and the destination location, and turns on an LED based on that distance.

-## Hardware Requirements
-To use this system, you will need:

-- A GPS module
-- A TM4C123GH6PM microcontroller
-- Jumper wires
-- USB 2.0 Micro-B

 ## Setup
 To set up the hardware: